kayne87/mongodb-sharding-docker/README.md

 # Shard 1

-From **mongoshard11** mongo shell.
+From **mongoshard11** mongo shell we need now to initialize the replica set cluster for the first Shard.

 ```js
 rs.initiate({_id : "mongors1", members: [{ _id : 0, host : "mongoshard11" },{ _id : 1, host : "mongoshard12" },{ _id : 2, host : "mongoshard13" }]})
 ```

 Still from the mongoshard11 mongo shell, check the result with the following command.
-Sometimes it will takes some seconds in order to elect the primary node, so please be patient and ensure you have in the same list result the primary node.
+Sometimes it will takes some seconds in order to elect the primary node, so please be patient and ensure you have in the same list result the primary node configured.

 ```js
 rs.status()